Also known as: tuck planche, planche raise, planche press, mini pbar planche, pbar planche raise

 How to Do Tucked planche raises

-- Press hips up: Slowly press through the shoulders and push your hips up until your back is roughly parallel to the ground, avoiding forward leaning or swinging.
+- Press and lift: Drive through the shoulders to lift hips until your back is parallel to the ground; keep elbows locked and avoid any swinging.

 Muscle Groups